AubinABADIE/LearnTogether/README.md

 Used when the client wants to change its password **for the first time** (he hans't yet connected, and in the DB, the password is blank).
 *Usage*: `#FIRSTCONN {email} {password}`

+## \#CREATEROOM
+Used when the client wants to create a room into the database.
+The parse method for the different parameters are
+Arguments:
+- name: String
+- capacity: int
+-building: int
+- hasProjector: boolean
+- hadComputer: boolean
+- description: String
+*Usage*: `#CRATEROOM-/-{name}-/-{capacity}-/-{building}-/-{hasProjector}-/-{hasComputer}-/-{description}`

 # FROM the server